-- Lastly, we assessed the relative importance of each individual RC in predicting the target variables was assessed by interpreting the effect size of standardized coefficients (-1 to 1) and p-values associated with that enter the regression model.
+The relative importance of each individual RC in predicting the target variables was assessed by interpreting the effect size of standardized coefficients (-1 to 1) that enter the regression model.
 When predicting target variables with all data, soil depth was included as an additional explanatory variable beside the rotated components (RCs).
 We did this in order to avoid interpreting variables as being important for the model when they were instead just auto-correlated to soil depth.
-In a final step, we used partial correlation analysis following (Doetterl et al., 2015b), to interpret the explanatory power of independent variables in our model, while controlling for soil depth. -We contextualize and discuss our findings with respect to microbial (extracellular enzyme activity, see Kidinda et al., 2020 in review), mineralogical (pedogenic oxides, Reichenbach et al., 2021 in review) and soil fertility parameters (available nutrients and exchangeable base cations) (Doetterl et al., 2021), see Doetterl et al., 2021 in review).
-For all statistical tests, due to the relatively small sample size and to avoid Type II statistical errors, a threshold of p<0.1 was - 315 used to indicate significant difference.
-R and root mean squared error (RMSE) were used as evaluation metrics for model performance.
-All statistics were performed using R statistical software and the packages "psych", and "ppcor" (R Core Team, 2019).
+In a final step, we used partial correlation analysis following (Doetterl et al., 2015b), to interpret the explanatory power of independent variables in our model, when controlling for soil depth and discuss our findings with respect to microbial (extracellular enzyme activity, see Kidinda et al., 2020 in review), mineralogical (pedogenic oxides, Reichenbach et al., 2021 in review) and soil fertility parameters (available nutrients and exchangeable base cations, see Doetterl et al., 2021 in review) collected for the soils investigated here in other studies.
+For all statistical tests, due to the relatively small sample size and to avoid Type II statistical errors, a threshold of p<0.1 was used to indicate significant difference.
+R2 and root mean squared error (RMSE) were used as evaluation metrics for model performance.
+All statistics were performed using R statistical software and the packages "psych", and "ppcor" (R Core Team, 2020).